-In the Northern Cape, species of conservation concern are also protected in terms of national and provincial legislation, namely:
+In the Western Cape, species of conservation concern are also protected in terms of national and provincial legislation, namely:

 - The National Environmental Management: Biodiversity Act, Act 10 of 2004, provides for the protection of species through the "Lists of critically endangered, endangered, vulnerable and protected species" (GN.
-R. 152 of 23 February 2007). - National Forest Act, Act 84 of 1998, provides for the protection of forests as well as specific tree species through the "List of protected tree species" (GN 908 of 21 November 2014). - Northern Cape Nature Conservation Act, Act of 2009, provides for the protection of "specially protected species" (Schedule 1), "protected species" (Schedule 2) and "common indigenous species" (Schedule 3).
+R. 152 of 23 February 2007). - National Forest Act, Act 84 of 1998, provides for the protection of forests as well as specific tree species through the "List of protected tree species" (GN 908 of 21 November 2014).